Gelassen/Undisclosed-Airline-company/README.md

 3. Pure implementation of ```Kafka``` and ```Kafka Connect``` faced with unresolved yet issues between ```KRaft``` and ```Zookeeper``.
 For mre details, please refer https://stackoverflow.com/questions/78472810/how-to-run-pure-kafka-and-kafka-connect-over-docker-compose#78472810
 4. External to docker Kafka producers using docker hostnames instead of direct IP addresses.
 They are not resolved automatically and possible workarounds are to try to modify hosts file on the Host machine or replace hostnames by direct ip addresses in advertise listeners properties
 5. Confluent still relies on CLASSPATH in some cases, despite on it is a legacy mechanism.
 For postgres sink connector I had to define it in the config
+6. Use docker secrets in production environment https://docs.docker.com/engine/swarm/secrets/
+7. Remove all sensitive data like credentials from the repo and replace them.
+For demo purpose they has been left in repo.